adamsilver/fdpb/02-Checkout.md

 > In order to verify card details I think the answer is no. I do recommend that you ask for it for your own records.
 Being able to eyeball this stuff is very handy in any situation where you have to query what's happened.
 Besides, I think people kind of expect that they'll have to provide an address (at least one which is used for both billing and shipping)

 Oyvind is not a designer per se, but his input into the design is of vital importance.
-This goes to show the importance of designign as a team sport[^] and that by following the Question Protocol, mentioned in A Registration Form, we can decide what it is we must ask and what it is we want to ask and why.
+This goes to show the importance of designig as a team sport[^] and that by following the Question Protocol, mentioned in A Registration Form, we can decide what it is we must ask and what it is we want to ask and why.

-Proving assumptions are correct or otherwise, is an essential weapon in a designer's arsenal and it is most certainly applicable to form design too.
+Proving assumptions are correct or otherwise, is an essential weapon in a designer's arsenal.

-### Revealing the billing address
+### Billing address reveal

+To validate a card, it needs an associated address.
+For most users the billing address is the same as the delivery address.
+The user has already provided this and so we can improve the experience here.

-When a card is validated, it needs an address.
-Most often, people's billing address is the same as the delivery address, which is why we expose a checkbox asking the user to confirm whether it's the same as their delivery address.
+Instead of always exposing a billing address form, we provide users a checkbox asking them to confirm if their billing address is the same as their delivery address.

-We do this to save users having to retype the same address which is a source of friction.
-We ask the question to ourselves, do we have to ask for it? and the answer is maybe.

-Because the answer is *maybe* we can provide a smart default.
-Smart defaults is something we'll discuss again in this chapter as well as upcoming chapters.
-We mark the checkbox by default, because for most people, it will be the same.

-This is another important principle: solve the most common problems first.
-We also offer users to uncheck the checkbox and in doing so, with Javascript we reveal the address form.

-Time for some more Javascript and some ARIA to boot to help screen readers understand what's happening:
+As this is the most common scenario we mark the checkbox as checked by default, and hide the billing address form.
+If the billing address *is* different, the user can uncheck the checkbox and fill out the form from there.

+To do this we'll need a little Javascript.

 ```javascript
 	var checkbox = document.getElementById('TheID');